RichardFelixz/RichardFelixz/README.md

 ### Hi there, my name is Richard 👋

-- 🔭 I’m currently working with Android Native
+- 🔭 I’m currently working with Android Native and Flutter
 - 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: developerfelixrd@gmail.com

 <div>